-To influence people in a positive way, be authentic.
+To influence people in a positive way, you need to be authentic.
 Rather than being a carbon copy of someone else’s version of authenticity, uncover what it is that makes you unique in order to start making a positive impact on others.

-Discover your unique take on an issue and then live up to and honor that.
-Once of the reasons social media influencers are so powerful is that they have carved out a niche for themselves or taken a common issue and approached it from a novel or uncommon way.
-People instinctually appreciate people whose public persona matches their private values.
+Discover your unique take on an issue, and then live up to and honor that.
+One of the reasons social media influencers are so powerful is that they have carved out a niche for themselves or taken a common issue and approached it from a novel or uncommon way.
+People instinctively appreciate people whose public persona matches their private values.

 Contradictions bother us because we crave stability.
-When someone professes to be one way, but lives contrary to that profession, it signals that they are confused or untrustworthy and thereby, inauthentic.
-Neither of these combinations bode well for positively influencing others.
+When someone professes to be one way but lives contrary to that profession, it signals that they are confused or untrustworthy and, thereby, inauthentic.
+Neither of these combinations bode well for positive influence on others.

 Growing up, my father would tell me to listen to what others said.
-He told me if I listened carefully, I would know all I needed to know about a person’s character, desires and needs.
+He told me if I was a good listener, I would know all I needed to know about a person’s point of view, character, desires, and needs.

-To positively influence others, you must listen to what is spoken and what is left unsaid.
-Therein lies the explanation for what people need in order to feel validated, supported and seen.
-If a person feels they are invisible, and unseen by their superiors, they are less likely to be positively influenced by that person.
+To learn how to influence people, you must listen to what is spoken and what is left unsaid.
+Therein lies the explanation for what people need in order to feel validated, supported, and seen.
+If a person feels they are invisible and unseen by their superiors, they are less likely to be positively influenced by that person.

-Listening and being genuinely interested in them meets a person’s primary need of validation and acceptance.
+Listening and being genuinely interested in them meets a person’s primary need of validation and acceptance, which builds positive energy.

 Take a look at this guide on how to be a better listener: How to Practice Active Listening (A Step-By-Step Guide)

 3. Become an Expert

 Most people are predisposed to listen to, if not respect, authority.
-If you want to positively influence others, become an authority in the area in which you seek to lead others.
+If you want to positively influence others, become an authority in the area where you want to lead others.
 Research and read everything you can about the given topic, and then look for opportunities to put your education into practice.